The new thermal standards

 Types of thermal bridges

-The two types ofbridges are:
+The two types of thermal bridges are:

 Linear thermal bridging is one of the unspoken enemies in designing reliable buildings.
 It’s typically only discussed after problems arise, and often it’s not until a building fails that we realize what could have been done to prevent these issues from happening in the first place.